transpixel/tpqz/README.md

 ## Getting Started

-The structure of this repo is described in the [Structure.md] file
+The structure of this repo is described in the [this file](Structure.md).

 For an initial quicklook, browse the overview documentation here <:TODO>